AkoRaouf/Hahn.ApplicatonProcess.Application/README.md

 > - Hahn.ApplicatonProcess.December2020.Data

-    This project contain all stuff related to data repository.
+    This project contains all stuff related to data repository.

+> - Hahn.ApplicatonProcess.December2020.Domain

+    This project contains all classes related to system core business.